Compute

 3. Return to the application list page, click in the row of the phoenix-cd-cce application, and click OK in the dialog box that is displayed to start deployment.

 If is displayed on the page, the deployment is successful.
-If the deployment fails, rectify the fault based on the failed action information and error information in logs.
+If the deployment fails, rectify the fault based on the failed action and the error information in logs.

 4. Verify the deployment result.